p9v3kz7xq0/Multi-Label-Feature-Selection-Considering-Candidate-Space-Internal-Information/errata.md

 > “The experimental procedures adopt a 10-fold cross-validation averaging.”

-However, in the actual experiments, the datasets have already been divided into **training sets** and **test sets**, so no additional partition is required.
+In the actual experiments, the datasets have already been divided into **training sets** and **test sets**, so no additional partition is required.
 Therefore, the statement regarding **10-fold cross-validation** is incorrect and has been removed.

 The experiments reported in the paper were conducted using the **original training and test partitions provided by the datasets**, and this correction **does not affect the reported results or the conclusions of the paper**.